nathanww/OpenHaptic/api.md

 highcut--maximum intensity for any point

 stepSize--how long does each time point last in seconds.
 This can be adjusted to trade off resolution and memory use

+phaseOffset--Lets you shift the phase of the wave.
+By default, waves are generated as wave=sine(x) from x=0 to x=6.28.
+However, you can override this by setting this variable for each motor--for instance if a motor's phase offset is set to 1, the wave will be generated from points 1 to 7.28.

 *Outputs*